fseoane/pulpo/README.md

 - ntfy server url and port
 - ntfy topics to be subscribed

-Configuration file pulpo.conf looks like this:
+Configuration file pulpo.conf looks like this  (can be placed inside /etc):

                   [config]
                   tray_icon="/path/to/app-icon.png"